knadh/niltalk/README.md

 The official Docker image `niltalk:latest` is [available here](https://hub.docker.com/r/kailashnadh/niltalk).
 To try out the app, copy [docker-compose.yml](docker-compose.yml) and run `docker-compose run niltalk`.

 ### Customisation
 The static HTML/JS/CSS assets can be customized.
-Copy the `static` directory from the repository, change the files, and do: `./niltalk --static-dir=/path/to/custom/static`
+Copy the `static` directory from the repository to the working direcorty of your setup.
+Use `--jit` flag to compile templates on the fly.

 > This is a complete rewrite of the old version that had been dead and obsolete for several years (can be found in the `old` branch).
 These codebases are not compatible with each other and `master` has been overwritten.